MindThoth/Deckbrain/README.md

 # DeckBrain

 DeckBrain is a modular data intelligence platform for commercial fishing vessels.
-It is built around three core components:

-1. **Raspberry Pi Connector (on the vessel)**
-   A Python-based offline-first service that runs on a dedicated Raspberry Pi.
-   It monitors exported Olex data (tracks, soundings, marks, bathymetry), queues files locally, and uploads them securely when internet becomes available.
-   It also sends heartbeat status updates and checks for remote software updates.

-2. **Core Cloud API (FastAPI backend)**
-   A secure central backend that:
-   - Stores uploaded files per vessel (device_id)
-   - Tracks connector health, versions, and sync status
-   - Builds trips and track data for map replay
-   - Stores tow notes (typed or image-based)
-   - Serves JSON data to the dashboard and future mobile apps

-3. **Next.js Dashboard**
-   A web dashboard designed for captains and vessel owners.
-   Features include:
-   - Interactive map with marine-style layers
-   - Trip replay and tow visualization
-   - Long-term fishing ground history
-   - Catch/tow notes, including photo uploads of handwritten logs
-   - Live vessel sync status
-   - Future AI Assist tab for predictive fishing insights

-DeckBrain uses a **core + modules** architecture across all components for scalability and maintainability.

-See `PROJECT_GUIDE.md` for development guidelines.
+It pairs a Raspberry Pi connector that buffers Olex exports with a FastAPI backend and a map-focused Next.js dashboard so captains and owners can replay trips, track history, and keep tow notes (with photos) safely in the cloud.
+Future releases will layer in AI assistance for planning and risk avoidance.

+## Start Here

+- Read `DECKBRAIN_FOUNDATION.md` for the full vision, architecture, module pattern, and roadmap.
+- Then read `PROJECT_GUIDE.md` for contribution rules, branching, and how to log changes.

+## Components (snapshot)

+- Raspberry Pi connector: offline-first file queueing and upload, heartbeats, update checks.
+- Core API (FastAPI): device auth, file ingestion, trips/history/tow notes endpoints.
+- Dashboard (Next.js): map UI for trips, history, live status, notes, and future AI Assist.